|

 stills.
 A Tribute to Bernard

-Robinson (Hammer’s set designer); AMICUS: TWO’S A COMPANY (extensive
+Robinson (Hammer’s set designer); AMICUS: TWO’S A COMPANY (extensive history

-Freddie Francis and screenwriter Robert Bloch); many current film reviews;
+Francis and screenwriter Robert Bloch); many current film reviews;

 interview with Spanish horror superstar, Paul Naschy.